Laura-Jeronimo/Laura-Jeronimo/README.md

 #

-👩‍💻 I'm a technology student and a development intern in constant learning
+👩‍💻 I'm a technology student and a full-stack developer in constant learning

 🧠 I participate in the development of Artificial Intelligence projects, using Machine Learning, Computer Vision and Natural Language Processing